-- Occurs in the Western Atlantic from Nova Scotia and Maine to the Bahamas and northern Gulf of Mexico south to Brazil.
-Uncommon in most of the West Indies.
+- Occurs in the Western Atlantic from Nova Scotia and Maine as well as the Bahamas and the Gulf of Mexico to Brazil.

-- Found in seagrass beds and reef environments in coastal waters at depths to 36 feet (11 m).
+- Found in seagrass beds and reef environments in coastal waters at depths of 36 feet (11 m).

 - Oviparous, or egg-laying species.
 Believed to spawn at night.